imCodePartnerAB/iVIS/docs/api/index.rst

 If method has url, it concatenates with base URL.

-You can have access and operate with following entities
+You can have access and operate with following groups of entities:

 .. toctree::
    :titlesonly:

-   academicyears
-   activities
-   afterschoolcentersections
-   applicationformquestiongroups
-   applicationformquestions
-   applicationforms
-   applicationformsteps
-   applications
-   categories
-   entityversions
-   guardians
-   incidents
-   issues
-   logevents
-   persons
-   priorities
-   pupils
-   roles
-   schoolclasses
-   schools
-   schooltransports
-   statuses
-   users
+   basegroup
+   applicationgroup
+   incidentgroup